equilibrez/equilibrez.github.io/_posts/2025-12-01-Re-activating-Motivation.md

 * **The Action:** Focus on the **lowest-friction task possible:** reviewing your notes, organizing a file, or starting one small, concrete problem.
 Do **not** start the hardest task.
 * **The Why (Dopamine Re-Association):** The act of initiating a productive task, even for a short time, triggers a small, **earned dopamine hit.** This begins to retrain your brain to associate the feeling of **"good" with "effort"** instead of "passive consumption."

-> The Stable Truth: Working is the only action that yields both financial autonomy and genuine, sustained mental satisfaction.